-&lt;sup>11 the notion of 'not chemically modified substance' term is explained under point 7 and 8 of this guidance
+&lt;sup>16 The notion of the term 'not chemically modified substance' is explained under point 7 and 8 of this guidance

-For information, the EINECS lists natural gas condensate under the following entry. (however, the natural gas condensate exemption is not limited to this definition):
+For information, the EINECS lists natural gas condensate under the following entry:

 Natural gas condensates

 A complex combination of hydrocarbons separated and/or condensed from natural gas during transportation and collected at the wellhead and/or from the production, gathering, transmission, and distribution pipelines in deeps, scrubbers, etc. It consists predominantly of hydrocarbons having carbon numbers predominantly in the range of C2 through C8.